Explore

 The Strangest Meal I’ve Ever Eaten-2

 At the village, I met Leigh Coleman, an Aussie with practical skills.
 Leigh had already been hard at work.
-He found a nearby river and, using bamboo and pvc pipe, was beginning to map out where a network of pipes would go.
+He found a nearby river and, using bamboo and PVC pipe, was beginning to map out where a network of pipes would go.

 The Strangest Meal I’ve Ever Eaten-3

 The villagers were very thankful for our work and that night prepared a meal of their best food.
 The rice was broken and had little fragments of rock in it.
 It was served with some leaves that they’d picked off a bush.
-And the main dish was hard to figure out.
-I asked about it in Indonesian.

 They described it as “lebah-lebah,” which I interpreted as “spider stew.”
 I hate spiders.
 Incredulous, I asked them again what it was.